Can a brief ER talk save young lives? major study tests two suicide prevention strategies

 Summary

-This study tests two brief, proven crisis interventions for suicidal youth ages 12-24 in emergency rooms.
-One helps teens create a safety plan and get follow-up calls; the other teaches skills to handle relationship problems that trigger suicidal thoughts.
+This study aims to find the best way to prevent suicide in young people ages 12-24 who are at high risk.
+Researchers will compare two short, proven crisis interventions given in emergency rooms: one focuses on creating a safety plan and follow-up calls, while the other teaches skills to handle relationship problems that can lead to suicidal thoughts.
 The goal is to see which approach better reduces suicidal thoughts and attempts, and to improve care for diverse youth in five U.S. cities.

 Get updates